PavanAnanthSharma/RSA-Cryptography-using-Haskell/README.md

 ````

 #### Lesson's Learned and Interesting Observations ####
-All-together, my code ran fast and worked consistently.
-I only ran into issues when Haskell would time out when dealing with exponentiation on very large integers.
+All-together, our code ran fast and worked consistently.
+We only ran into issues when Haskell would time out when dealing with exponentiation on very large integers.
 Given that this code isn't meant to be used in a cryptographic setting, large numbers won't be necessary and thus this isn't much of a problem.
 A MUCH more intersting problem was the following idea illustrated in the code below:
 ````haskell
 import System.Random
 foo _ =